karunakarrao/DevOps/Terraform/Terraform Basics.md

 It is not recommunded to maintain the statefile in the version controll systems, because of its sensitive data. terraform will maintain state locking this will prevent from others to apply changes, but in version controll system this is not posible. if in somecase the user didn't pull  the latest changes this will effect the  system to destory the infrstructure.

 this is why we need remote backed to store the terraform file. these backends will load the latest state file when ever they need to run. remote backends like

-	1. terraform cloud
+	1. Terraform cloud
- 	2. google cloud
+ 	2. Google cloud storage
   	3. amazon s3 bucket
-   	4.
+   	4. Azure Blob storage
+    	5. Hashicarp Console
 ----------------------------------------------------------------------------------
 Lab-1: Remote backend  with s3 & Dynamo-DB
 ----------------------------------------------------------------------------------